MidoriyaHero/FastAPI-tutorial/Lecture 5/readme.md

-# Lecture 4: Request Body
+# Lecture 5: Query Parameters and String Validations
 READ THIS [LINK](https://fastapi.tiangolo.com/tutorial/query-params-str-validations/) to learn about the basic concept

 ### Here I will give you somethings that I noted: